The Joyetech Tralus pod kit review and we’re looking at a manufacturer that’s been in the biz for fourteen years!

 That’s double the time I’ve actually been vaping…Wowser!

-In fact I placed the Joyetech Exceed Grip Plus in my top five vaping devices of 2020.
+In fact I placed the Joyetech Exceed Grip Plus in my top five vaping devices for Christmas presents.

 Joyetech has “taken a leadership position within the industry by recognising customer demand of high quality products, brand integrity and continuous improvement“.